Emblem of Macau: History

 In 1935, most Portuguese colonies were given coats of arms that followed a standard design pattern.
 For Macau, a dragon was used for the part of the shield featuring a design unique to each colony.

-The last coat of arms of colonial Macau, used until 1999, shown here in its most simple form, was used in banknotes, coins, stamps, official documents and appears also in the facade of the "Banco Nacional Ultramarino" in Lisbon.
+The last coat of arms of colonial Macau, used until 1999, shown here in its most simple form, was used in banknotes, coins, stamps, official documents and appears also in the façade of the "Banco Nacional Ultramarino" in Lisbon.